mmontoya1112/READMEgenerator/utils/generatedREADME.md

-# b
+# f
-b
+f

 ### Intallation:
-to install the dependencies open the terminal and run: b
+to install the dependencies open the terminal and run: f
 ### Usage:
-b
+f
 ### Contributors:
-b
+f
 ### Questions:
-Questions for future development: b
+Questions for future development: f